rubenbarbosa2023/rubenbarbosa2023/README.md

 # 👋 Hi, I'm Rúben Barbosa!
-💻 Software Engineering Student | 🌐 Tech Enthusiast | ☕ MILC (Man I Love Coffee)
+💻 Software Engineering Student | ☕ MILC (Man I Love Coffee)

 ## 🚀 About Me
-- 🔭 I’m currently working on: SoLuX
+- 🔭 I’m currently working on: A solution for a specific need in my country
 - 🌱 Learning: Philosophy and how to comunicate
 - 💬 Ask me about: Boxing, Lego and Music